 Discover Your Space is an annually organised networking event at the Faculty of Aerospace Engineering of the TU Delft.
-On the evening of Thursday November 29th, many companies active in the Dutch space sector will give a short pitch presentation, and afterwards there will be a networking drink so students aspiring a career in the space industry can get to know the companies they are interested in.
+This year it will take place in hybrid form: on the evening of Tuesday November 23rd, many companies active in the Dutch space sector will give a short pitch presentation through a livestream.
+On Thursday November 25th, there will be a networking drink at the Faculty of Aerospace Engineering so students aspiring a career in the space industry can get to know the companies they are interested in.

 Space Department (RVD)

 The Space Department (Dutch: Ruimtevaartdispuut, RVD) is the body of the VSV ‘Leonardo da Vinci’ that promotes astronautics among students and employees by organising lectures, excursions and other space-related activities.
 Approximately two times per quarter, the Space Department organises a lecture about a space-related subject.
 The guest lecturers come from all over Europe, but mostly from the Benelux and talk about a variety of topics from deep-space missions such as MarsOne or grand space projects such as the Galileo project.

 Next to that, every quarter the Space Department organises an excursion to a space-related company or exposition, sometimes even abroad.
 The goal of these excursions is to have a look inside a company, where you would normally not be allowed.
 Furthermore, the Space Department organises the VSV symposium every other year.
 The aim of this symposium is to bring students into contact with modern day issues and solutions of the industry.

 The Netherlands Space Society (NVR) is the leading platform for space professionals from or working in Holland.
 As an organisation, we are the product of a long and rich history of 65 years.
 We have been an advocate and representative of the innovative space sector in the Netherlands from its inception to the strong high-tech sector it is today.